o3de/o3de.org/content/docs/atom-guide/dev-guide/shaders/azsl/srg-semantics.md

     ConstantBuffer<::DrawSrg_SRGConstantsStruct> DrawSrg_SRGConstantBuffer : register(b0, space0);

-In the compiled output above, you can see that both SRGs start the register bindings at index 0, but all resources of "DrawSrg" are assigned to space0, while the resources for "ObjectSrg" start at space1.
-This ordering was determined by the FrequencyId member of the SRG Semantics.
+In the compiled output above, you can see that both SRGs start the register bindings at index 0, but all resources of `DrawSrg` are assigned to `space0`, while the resources for `ObjectSrg` start at `space1`.
+This ordering was determined by the `FrequencyId` member of the SRG Semantics.

 Some platforms, like Vulkan & Metal, require all registers to be bound in sequence across all resource types for a given register space (descriptor set).
-To accommodate for this case, AZSLc accepts the command line argument **--unique-idx**.
+To accommodate for this case, **AZSLc** accepts the command line argument *--unique-idx*.
-This is the output of the same AZSL file when compiler with **--unique-idx**, and using a single register space.
+This is the output of the same AZSL file when compiled with *--unique-idx*, and using a single register space.

     /* Generated code from
     ShaderResourceGroup ObjectSrg